TensorGo-Repo/TensorGo-Repo/README.md

 ### How to Get Access

-The model is readily available.
+The model is available for immediate evaluation and use.

-To request access:
+**Access Request Process**

-1. Send us an email with a brief description of:
+1. Send an email to **openweights@tensorgo.com** including:
-   • Who you are
+   - A brief introduction (individual or organization)
-   • What you plan to use the model for
+   - Your intended use case for the model
-2. Our team will review and respond promptly
+2. Our team will review your request and respond promptly
-3. Access will be provided immediately after confirmation
+3. Access will be granted upon confirmation

-**openweights@tensorgo.com**

 ---